saurabh-neo/Healthcare_Angular1xx/README.md

    or simply download zip file

-- 2] Put all files in Apache htdocs folder
+- 2] Put project folder in Apache htdocs folder

 - 3] Run project using